senyka0/NFTBbot/README.md

 # NFTBbot
-By this script you will be able to participate in NFTB IDO's from a large number of accounts
+With this script you will be able to participate in NFTB IDO's from a large number of accounts